 Set on the rugged North Cornwall coast, Tintagel Castle is one of the most spectacular historic sites in Britain.
-But the path to the castle has long been challenging, with over a hundred steps winding towards to the cliff-top ruins.
+But the old path visitors took to the castle proved a real challenge, with over a hundred steps winding towards to the clifftop ruins.

 Find out more about the project and the Tintagel Bridge's winning design.